Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 Adjust to taste and serve

 Taste and adjust to your preference.
 Add more salt, a splash of lime juice, or another pepper if you want more kick.
 Thin it out a little if it’s too thick.
-Use it right away or store in an airtight in the fridge.
+Use it right away or store it in an airtight container in the fridge.
 It keeps for up to 4 days and tastes even better the next day.

 I use a large cast-iron skillet (like the one in the photo above), so I fit all the veggies in at once.
 If yours is smaller, you can roast in batches or rotate them more often to get even char.